chenyubi14/jobkit/README.md

 Have you ever been confused by what job is running?
 Use "printjob_direc job_number"!
 It will bring you to the directory you submitted the job with job_number.

+The jobs you submitted are saved in $HOME/jobs.number (should use the "run" function to have jobs.number) The jobs you finished are saved in $HOME/finished.jobs.number (should use the submit.job template to have finished.jobs.number)

 ## sync files between servers
 How about syncing files?
 Are you tired of writing scp?
 These three functions will help you! remote2local, local2remote, remotemulti